St John's College, University of Sydney: Architects

 In February 1859, William Wilkinson Wardell, the architect of St Mary's Cathedral, Sydney and St Patrick's Cathedral, Melbourne, was appointed the architect for St John's College.
 Working from his design for Melbourne, he drew up general plans and sent them to Sydney in May 1859.
 Wardell originally designed St. John's College as a three-story sandstone Gothic Revival building on an H-shaped plan.
 Because of budget restrictions, with a limit of £30,000, in July and August there was discussion of Wardell's design and of how much of it could be built.
 In September and October the general plans were approved by the St John's Council and the university senate.

 From October 1859 to April 1860, relations between Wardell and the council deteriorated for various reasons, resulting in Wardell's resignation in June 1860.
 With the main building program already in progress, the council retained Wardell's plans and proceeded with the construction under the supervision of Edmund Blacket, another of Australia's best-known colonial architects, who had finished construction of the first stage of St. Paul's College, Sydney, the previous year.
 When Blacket was appointed to supervise the construction of St John's, several changes were made to Wardell's specifications: Australian hardwood was substituted for pitch pine, bar trusses were used in the chapel, a fountain was dropped from the plans, common rather than fire bricks were used, Portland stone was replaced by Colonel stone, and ornamental pillars were incorporated into the design of the library.
-Blacket estimated that these and other changes would save £1,689, leaving the amended quote at £35,754 pounds.
+Blacket estimated that these and other changes would save £1,689, leaving the amended quote at £35,754.
 When the college was finally occupied, the cost of construction for the first stage was £40,000.